 For five years in the Eighties I did a monthly illustration for Jim Naughtie’s column in Nursing Times.
 I was consistently well-briefed by deputy editor Andrew Cole, which was a relief because the world of health politics was and is labyrinthine.
 The tensions between Thatcherism and the NHS provided a simmering drama that was ripe for illustration in the time-honoured cartoon style, rich with metaphors requiring an endless supply of labels.
 Labels are alright by me because I love lettering.

-These drawings appeared on a three-column right-hand page, but most of them are drawn four columns wide, to extend across the margin into the first column of the left-hand page.
+These drawings appeared on a three-column right-hand page, but most of them are drawn four columns wide, to extend across the margin into one column of the left-hand page.
 You can see in each picture there’s a ‘dead area’ a quarter of the way along that gets lost in the gutter between the pages.

 Before Nursing Times, back in 1981, I started illustrating a diary of a fictitious GP written by a real GP and published in a magazine called GP.